mfdj/ellah-field-notes/resolve-path-of-script/readme.md

 function_from_other_code
 ```

-`source` is a useful tool for breaking up your shell-scripts into reusable chunks,
+This is because `source` expects standard unix paths.
+If we want to bundle our main
-but it expects standard unix paths, which means to make this script portable, we'll
+shell-script with a `some-other-code.sh` and allow it to be executed from *any*
-need to determine the path of the script at runtime, roughly like:
+directory we'll need to determine the (absolute) path at runtime, roughly like:

 ```sh
 #!/usr/bin/env bash